 Dialectic Contextual Menu

 With the introduction of OS X 10.6 (Snow Leopard), Apple changed the way Services & Contextual Menu Plug-Ins work.
-Accordingly, Dialectic now includes a separate Service workflow which will be installed in your Services folder if either (or both) the Dialectic Services or Dialectic Contextual Menu Plug-In are enabled.
-This Dialectic Service workflow will automatically add a contextual menu item named “Dial Selection with Dialectic” when you select text and Control-click (or right-click) on it.
+Accordingly, Dialectic now simply uses the Services menu instead of the separate Contextual Menu Plug-In or Service workflow included in erlier releases.
+From the Services menu, in just about any application, select a phone number then choose the “Dial Selection with Dialectic” when you Control-click (or right-click) on it.
 Selecting this menu item will, of course, send the selected text to Dialectic to dial.
-If you have a large number of text-related Services, this menu item may be included in a Services submenu of the contextual menu.
+If you have a large number of text-related Services, this menu item may be included in a Services submenu at the bottom of the contextual menu.

 For enhanced contextual selection dialing, we offer many application-specific extensions and plug-ins (e.g., Safari, Firefox, Contacts (Address Book), etc.).
 In addition, there are scripts and other resources for dialing directly from additional third-party applications (e..g, Microsoft Entourage, Outlook, FileMaker Pro, etc.) available for free from the Dialectic resources page: